OSI-INC/ATD/README.txt

 8) Download generated reports.

-Separating client from server: QBI is set up to host the PHP server locally, and connect locally.
+Separating client from server: ATD is set up to host the PHP server locally, and connect locally.
 If you want to host your PHP server on another machine, you must change the following URIs: Callback URI, Home URI, and the redirect URI.
-The qbi_redirect file is currently hosted online at the OSI website.
-This redirect file will always redirect the server to the local host, in order to host the php server on another machine do this: Alter the example qbi_redirect code in QBI to change the callback URI to your new IP address instead of localhost.
-Find a website to host your qbi_redirect code- the address of the code is the new redirect URI.
-Copy paste this address into your app settings online, and into the qbi_config file.
-Then, change your Home URI in your qbi_config file to reflect the new IP address.
+The atd_redirect file is currently hosted online at the OSI website.
+This redirect file will always redirect the server to the local host, in order to host the php server on another machine do this: Alter the example atd_redirect code in ATD to change the callback URI to your new IP address instead of localhost.
+Find a website to host your atd_redirect code- the address of the code is the new redirect URI.
+Copy paste this address into your app settings online, and into the atd_config file.
+Then, change your Home URI in your atd_config file to reflect the new IP address.